Asking 5 Big Questions Can Raise the Value of Experience

 A half-hour later, you wake up gagging and coughing.
 The spaghetti has come upon you, and you’re choking.
 Spaghetti is dense food.
 It takes a while to digest.
 Not only that, but your stomach is going to be churning while you’re trying to digest the food.
 You’re laid out flat.
 The food can easily push past the sphincter that holds food in your stomach.

 There’s a couple of things you could have done differently.
 You could have eaten something easier to digest.
 You could have waited a bit longer before lying flat.
 Either action could have helped.

 Once you recover, if you adjust when you eat or when you lay down, you emerge no worse for it.

-If the experience doesn’t kill you, if you don’t suffer any major losses, if you retain the lesson no worse for the wear, and you move on without too much mental or emotional trauma, then the lesson is a bargain.
+If the experience doesn’t kill you, if you don’t suffer any significant losses, if you retain the lesson no worse for the wear, and you move on without too much mental or emotional trauma, then the lesson is a bargain.
 You have a vivid illustration of why it was important.

-Simply changing a thing or two about when you eat a heavy meal can save you from getting on medication for acid reflux that could lead to you getting surgery eventually.
+Merely changing a thing or two about when you eat a heavy meal can save you from getting on medication for acid reflux that could lead to you getting surgery eventually.

 Regularly reflecting on your lessons at the school can prove to be a bargain.